onino-js/NEAT/documentation/neat-implementation.md

     - A Number representing the weight of the connexion.
     - A boolean representing wether or not the connexion is activated.
     - A Number representing the innovation number.
+    - The corresponding Connexion object

 Object: NodeGene
 properties:
     - The type of node (input, output or hidden).
     - A Number representing the innovation number.
+    - The corresponding Node object
 ```

-The correponding members (Phenotype, Node and Connexion) can also be defined:
+The correponding members (Phenotype, Node and Connexion) of those genetic objects can also be defined.
+Here make a circular one to one dependency with the pairs Genome/Phenotype, Node/NodeGene and Connexion/ConnexionGene.

 ```
 Object: Phenotype